-The part time workforce is critical for the economy and for the success of your business.
-Part timers fill in the gaps to ensure your company can provide the service your customers need and expect.
-Sadly, when part timers feel they aren’t valued, that attitude impacts the quality of their work and the experience of your customers.
-Here are five ways to create a better work experience for your part time staff, thereby motivating part time employees
+The part-time workforce is critical for the economy and for the success of your business.
+Part-timers fill in the gaps to ensure your company can provide the service your customers need and expect.
+Sadly, part-timers often feel they aren’t valued.
+That attitude impacts the quality of their work and the experience of your customers.
+Here are five ways to create a better work experience for your part-time staff, thereby motivating part-time employees

 #1 Hire for Culture, Not Skills

-It’s always nice to find a job candidate who requires little training and can be productive from the start.
-But it’s even more important to hire people who are willing to learn and who have the attitude and character that will make them mesh well with your company culture.
+It’s always nice to find a candidate who requires little training and can be productive from the start.
+But it’s even more important to hire people who are willing to learn.
+Even better, look for those who have the attitude and character that will make them mesh well with your company culture.
 There is no one-size-fits-all answer here.
 It depends on what’s important to your company.
-For example, if your business model emphasizes hierarchy and strictly following the rules to ensure uniform quality, a happy-go-lucky person might be a poor fit.
-If your business puts a value on developing people rather than just hitting revenue numbers, it makes no sense to hire someone who is just looking for a paycheck and doesn’t care about whether they are helping their team reach its goals.
+For example, maybe your business model emphasizes hierarchy and strictly following the rules to ensure uniform quality.
+A happy-go-lucky person might be a poor fit.
+Or, maybe your business puts a value on developing people rather than just hitting revenue numbers.
+Then it would make no sense to hire someone who is just looking for a paycheck and doesn’t care about whether they are helping their team reach its goals.

-Important Note: Make sure your company website, social media presence, and job postings clearly align with your company culture so it will be more likely to attract candidates who are a good fit.
-Here are some ideas for using social media to promote your company culture.
+Important Note: Make sure your company website, social media presence, and job postings clearly align with your company culture.
+That way, it will be more likely to attract candidates who are a good fit.

-From new hire paperwork to orientation, part time workers should never be left hanging or thrown into the deep end.
+From new hire paperwork to orientation, part-time workers should never be left hanging or thrown into the deep end.
 They should know exactly what’s expected of them at each stage.
-One of the fastest ways to make a part time worker disengage is by taking a haphazard approach to onboarding.
+One of the fastest ways to make a part-time worker disengage is by taking a haphazard approach to onboarding.
 They should go through the same orientation and training process as full-time employees if you expect them to deliver the same quality of work.
-Formalize your onboarding and training process as much as possible so that part time workers don’t receive conflicting instructions from different people.
-Remember, they might not be as invested in their new job as a full timer.
+Formalize your onboarding and training process as much as possible.
+That way, part-time workers don’t receive conflicting instructions from different people.
+Remember, they might not be as invested in their new job as a full-timer.
 If they face a confusing onboarding process, they may be more likely to quit in frustration rather than sticking it out.

 #3 Help Them Find “Their People”